bcgov/design-research-guide/docs/understand-user-research.md

 ### Qualitative

-Qualitative research investigates the everyday life and experiences that cannot be measured by numbers, such as
+Qualitative research investigates the everyday life and experiences that cannot be measured by numbers, such as:
 - Meaning
 - Interpretations
 - Symbols